otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 list of 1000 random loci.
 Save this list of loci as  ```whitelist.txt```, that we can feed back into populations.
 This operation can be done in a single shell command.
 That sounds challenging, but the instruction below should help you create one command with several pipes to create that whi telist.txt.
-Create that command step by step.
+Create that command step by step:

     • First, use ``` cat``` to concatenante  ```stacks/populations.sumstats.tsv```.